openvcloud/docs/docs/Sysadmin/Maintenance/putting_node_in_maintenance_mode.md

 <a id="move"></a>
 #### Choose to stop or move all virtual machines

-In the **Confirm Action Put in Maintenance** dialog window you have two options:
+In the **Confirm Action Put in Maintenance** dialog window you have too options:

   - **Move All Virtual Machines** in order to have all running virtual machines currently hosted on the selected node moved to another node.
 As a result these virtual machines stay available during maintenance, hosted on other nodes.
 This is the preferred option since it also moves all system created virtual machines, particularly the virtual machines running the RouterOS operating system that are created for each cloud space, providing vital functions such as the virtual firewalls.

   - **Stop All Virtual Machines** which will just stop all running virtual machines currently hosted on the selected node.
-As a result, when re-enabling the node (once maintenance is finished), all the stopped virtual machines will automatically get restarted on this node, while during maintenance the virtual machines are not available.
+As a result, when reenabling the node (once maintenance is finished), all the stopped virtual machines will automatically get restarted on this node, while during maintenance the virtual machines are not available.

   ![](confirm.png)

 > **Important Warning**
 >
 > Be aware that the **Stopping All Virtual Machines** option also stops all virtual machines that are created by the system.
 These virtual machines are not listed on the  **Stack Details** page.
-This is particularly very dangerous for the virtual firewalls that are set up for each cloud space, as the system creates for each cloud space a virtual machine running the RouterOs operating system for this and other important purposes.
+This is particularly very dangerous for the virtual firewalls that are setup for each cloud space, as the system creates for each cloud space a virtual machine running the RouterOs operating system for this and other important purposes.
 >
 > Check the **Virtual Machines** page in the **Grid Portal** and filter on '*router*' to have an overview of all Virtual Firewalls and where they are running: